 Psoriasis affects millions of people in the U.S., causing symptoms that can range from mild to severe.
 Although this skin disease isn’t contagious, the raised, red, scaly patches it causes can result in significant embarrassment in addition to itchiness and irritation.
-At Ronald N. Shore Dermatology, patients in Rockville and Silver Spring, Maryland, receive customized treatment plans focused on their needs and their symptoms so they can control flare-ups and lead healthier, more comfortable lives.
+At Ronald N. Shore Dermatology, patients in Rockville, Maryland, receive customized treatment plans focused on their needs and their symptoms so they can control flare-ups and lead healthier, more comfortable lives.

 Psoriasis is a chronic skin condition that affects about 7.5 million people in the U.S. The condition is characterized by “plaques,” patches of raised, thick, scaly skin that may appear red or silvery.
 These plaques form when skin cells form and migrate to the skin’s surface at much faster than normal rate.
 As the cells are produced in the lower layers of the skin, they migrate to the upper layers in a process that normally takes about a month.
 In people with psoriasis, the growth and migration cycle is sped up, occurring within a period of just a few days.
 That means new cells reach the skin surface before the old cells have a chance to slough off, creating plaques that represent a “back up” of new and old cells.